austincbaker/Portfolio/Python - Password-Cracking-Example/README.md

 ![Screenshot](password-examples.png)

-It then decrypts the usernames and passwords, displaying them in plaintext.
+It then decrypts the usernames and passwords, if they are found in the RockYou file, displaying them in plaintext.

 ![Screenshot](output.png)